-Taylor Swift takes the stand to testify in groping trial
+Taylor Swift testifies that groping was 'horrifying and shocking'

 Story highlights

-- Taylor Swift was called to the stand Thursday
+- Taylor Swift was called to the stand in civil trial on Thursday

 - The pop star alleges a former radio host groped her in June 2013

-Denver (CNN)Taylor Swift was called to take the stand Thursday in a civil trial to testify against a man she says groped her in June 2013.
+"What Mr. Mueller did was very intentional," Swift said as she answered questions from Gabriel McFarland, an attorney for David Mueller, the former radio host.

+"I am critical of your client for sticking his hand under my skirt and grabbing my ass," Swift said.

-The trial stems from Swift's allegation that David Mueller, a former radio DJ for KYGO, inappropriately touched her at a backstage meet-and-greet at Denver's Pepsi Center in June 2013.
+The trial stems from Swift's allegation that Mueller, a former radio DJ for KYGO, inappropriately touched her at a backstage meet-and-greet at Denver's Pepsi Center in June 2013.
 KYGO is a CNN affiliate.

-Swift was called to the stand by Mueller's attorney.
-She is on the witness list for both sides in the case.

 Swift's team told KYGO officials about the incident, and the station fired Mueller two days later after its own investigation.

-In 2015, Mueller sued Swift, her mother, and her radio promotions director Frank Bell, alleging that they pressured KYGO to terminate him based on a false accusation.
+In 2015, Mueller sued Swift, her mother, and her radio promotions director Frank Bell, denying the accusation and alleging that they pressured KYGO to terminate him based on a false accusation.

 In response, Swift filed a countersuit in which she accused Mueller of reaching under her dress and grabbing her bottom as they posed for a photo.